Latest Event Updates

 For me, growing up without these kinds of opportunities, I was very fortunate to have educated parents, who earned the minimum necessary to support our pursuit for education and pushed us.
 I was able to obtain my Engineering Degree and then come to the US for graduate school.
 While it is a nice story of success and immigration, I am far from my family, my homeland, and my culture.
 And, many people in my family and my entire village do not have access to or even want this life.

 My wife and I created Smart Globe International as a way to meet the many challenges described above.
-It will start 2 organic fair trade farms, for Cameroonian cash crops coffee and cocoa.
+We will start two fair trade farms, for Cameroonian cash crops coffee and cocoa.
 The farms will create good paying jobs, opportunities for women, and access to technical education while meeting the growing demand for coffee and cocoa and boosting the shrinking supply of both.
 Additionally, we will contribute to more food security in Cameroon by integrating food crops that provide shade and nutrients for the coffee and cocoa.
 [The country of Cameroon has already committed to support sustainable growth of these crops as part of its economy and to increasing food security for its citizens.]

 The Smart Globe International endeavor, like any well-thought profitable socially conscious investment, will produce these kinds of positive social impacts not only in Cameroon, but in the US and Europe in the long term.